Black Twitter Roasts Daniel Penny For Using Africa Road Trip To Claim He’s Not Racist

 “This is all White America needs to excuse Daniel Penny, because that’s all they want.
 Much like Citibike lady, they don’t care how flimsy or nonsensical the excuse is, all they want is is to be able to scream at you, red-faced and spitting, about his planned road trip to Africa,” wrote the user.

-Another user called out the ridiculous of Penny’s claims he was planning a road trip through one of the world’s largest continents.
+Another user called out the ridiculousness of Penny’s claims he was planning a road trip through one of the world’s largest continents.

 “Only a white supremacist like Daniel Penny would claim he was “planning a road trip through Africa as if it’s the same as backpacking through Amsterdam.
 Africa is a continent that is 11.7 million mi.² and consists of 54 countries, hardly a ‘road trip,’” he wrote.